Simulating surfactant effects in phase-transforming fluids: Results

 \subsection{Surface tension predictions based on Laplace pressure}

 While our model is applicable to any soluble surfactant, this section will focus on Sodium Dodecyl Sulfate (SDS) to allow comparisons with experiments.
-SDS is highly soluble in water, widely used, and well characterized \cite{Zhang2014-zp,Al-Soufi2012-ct}.
+SDS is highly soluble in water, widely used, and well characterized \cite{Zhang2014-zp,Al-Soufi2012-ct,Correia2022-ys, Kairaliyeva2017-ez}.
 The relation between surface tension and surfactant concentration in aqueous SDS solutions is shown in Fig.~\ref{fig:laplace_pressure_tot}(A).
+The calibration is based on one experimental study \cite{Zhang2014-zp}, and comparisons with other sources are also provided.
 The critical micelle concentration (CMC) is about 8.1 mM, and the surface tension does not decrease further with increasing concentrations above the CMC.

 To demonstrate the model's capability of accurately capturing the variation of surface tension with SDS concentration, we perform a series of numerical simulations to obtain the surface tension values at different concentration levels.
 In this section, we will simulate cylindrical (2D) bubbles under equilibrium and estimate surface tension from the Young-Laplace equation